Lionel Messi injury: Barcelona star taken off with muscular pain in first start of the season | Goal.com

 Barcelona will hope that Messi's latest injury problem is nothing serious, with the Blaugrana having gotten off to a stuttering start in 2019-20.

-Valverde's side began the La Liga season with two wins, two defeats and one draw, while also drawing their opening Champions League match against Dortmund.
+Valverde's side have begun the La Liga season with three wins, two defeats and one draw, while also drawing their opening Champions League match against Dortmund.

 Barca will face a tricky away trip to Getafe in La Liga on Saturday before hosting Inter in Champions League play four days later.